 - Agree to advertise in the local community bulletins and any other community notice board available.

-If your Hall and Host Organization meet the following requirements, please fill out the Submission Form by following this link: 2019 Hall Submissions.
+If your Hall and Host Organization meet the following requirements, please fill out the Submission Form by following this link: 2020 Hall Submissions.
 (Please note, that filling out the Hall Submission form is an expression of interest and does not guarantee participation in the event.
-Halls the meet above listed criteria will be notified for a site visit by April 2019.
+Halls that meet the above listed criteria will be notified for a site visit by March 2020.
 Due to the high volume of submissions, not all applicants will be notified if their submission is not accepted).

 Items to email into Small Halls once you’ve submitted your application: